metamath/lamp-guide/docs/index.md

 * "cont": String.
 This is the text of the step's statement, including the prefix typecode (such as `|-`).
 E.g., "|- ( ph -> ps )" is an example of such a string,
 * "jstfText": String.
-This the justification text.
+This is the justification text.
   Note that the metamath-lamp tool will always show `HYP` for a step that is an essential hypothesis ("typ" of "e"), regardless of the value stored.
 If the justification text is not empty, it should be of the form